u16052642/thrive_erp_documentation/documentation-16.0/content/legal/terms/enterprise.rst

 Cloud Platform
 ~~~~~~~~~~~~~~

-Odoo SA commits to apply the security remedies for any security Bug discovered in a version of
+Thrive Bureau ERP SA commits to apply the security remedies for any security Bug discovered in a version of
 the Software hosted on the Cloud Platform, on all systems under its control, as soon as
 the remedy is available, without requiring any manual action of the Customer.